Test in production without watermarks.

 Your ASP.NET Core project is now set up, and the IronXL library is installed and ready to use.

-Now, let's create a Razor Page where we will write the code to open the Excel file.
+Now, let's create a Razor Page to write the code to open the Excel file.

 Enter "ExcelOpener" as the Page name and click "Add".